isi-metaphor/metaphor-adp-server/README.md

 This is how to install the entire metaphor pipeline, including the web service in this repository:

-1. Clone repositories for the Metaphor pipeline and for the Henry abductive reasoner:
+1. Clone repositories for the Metaphor ADP pipeline and for the Henry abductive reasoner:

 ```